Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-Absolute time (or simultaneity) can be introduced in special relativity without affecting neither the logical structure, no the (convention-independent) predictions of the theory.
-In the theory of relativity, this choice may seem quite unusual, but it is usually most convenient when one wants to connect to laboratory reality.
+Absolute time (or simultaneity) can be introduced in special relativity without altering either the logical structure or the convention-independent predictions of the theory.
+While this choice may seem unconventional within relativity, it is often the most practical when connecting theoretical results to laboratory reality.

-There is a widespread view that only philosophers of physics discuss the issue of distant clock synchronization.
-Indeed, a typical physical laboratory contains no space-time grid.
-It should be clear that a rule-clock structure exist only in our mind and manipulations with non existing clocks in the special relativity are an indispensable prerequisite for the application of dynamics and electrodynamics theory in the coordinate representation.
-Such situation usually forces physicist to believe that the application of the theory of relativity to the study of physical processes is possible without detailed knowledge of the clocks synchronization procedure.

-However, many problems in special relativity can be adequately treated only by an approach which uses the non-standard absolute time synchronization.
-One of the features that is unique to this book is its treatment of the absolute time coordinatization.
-No other books deals with Galilean transformations in the framework of special relativity.
+It is widely believed that only philosophers of physics discuss the issue of distant clock synchronization.
+Indeed, a typical physics laboratory does not contain a predefined space-time grid.
+It is important to recognize that a rule-clock structure exists only in our minds, and the use of hypothetical clocks in special relativity is a necessary prerequisite for applying dynamics and electrodynamics in a coordinate-based framework.
+This situation often leads physicists to assume that the theory of relativity can be applied to physical processes without a detailed understanding of the clock synchronization procedure.
+However, many problems in special relativity can only be adequately addressed using a non-standard absolute time synchronization approach.
+A distinctive feature of this book is its exploration of absolute time coordinatization—specifically, the use of Galilean transformations—within the framework of special relativity.

-Third chapter presents an "operational interpretation" of the Lorentz and absolute time coordinatizations.
-This is probably the most important chapter of this book.
-Today the statement about correctness of Galilean transformations is a "shocking heresy", which offends the "relativistic" intuition and the generally accepted way of looking at special relativity of most physicists.
-The difference between absolute time synchronization and Einstein's time synchronization from the operational point of view will be an important discovery for every special relativity expert.
-To our knowledge, neither operational interpretation of the absolute time coordinatization nor the difference between absolute time synchronization and Einstein's time synchronization from the operational point of view, are given elsewhere in the literature.
+Chapter 3 presents an "operational interpretation" of Lorentz and absolute time coordinatizations, making it arguably the most important chapter of this book.
+Today, asserting the validity of Galilean transformations is considered a "shocking heresy," conflicting with the prevailing relativistic intuition and the widely accepted interpretation of special relativity among physicists.
+The distinction between absolute time synchronization and Einstein’s time synchronization, from an operational perspective, will be a significant revelation for any expert in special relativity.
+To our knowledge, neither the operational interpretation of absolute time synchronization nor this key distinction has been explored elsewhere in the literature.

-We have tried to keep the mathematical complexity of the discussion to a minimum.
-The derivation of relativistic kinematics in the first part of the book (Chapter 3-10) is fairly elementary from a mathematical point of view, but it is conceptually subtle.
-We use synthetic approach to present the material: some simple models are studied first, and more complicated ones are introduced gradually.